jVilla206/patient_satisfaction/README.md

 * Cohort hospital delta spread for each question from the HCAHPS survey to indicate relative performance
 * Also added a custom views to stratify by "State" and "Hospital Size".

-To see the final data visualization in Tableau <https://public.tableau.com/app/profile/jvilla/viz/PatientSatisfactioninHospitals/HCAHPSDashboard>